-We have audited the compliance of Elmwood Local School District, Wood County, Ohio (the District), with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the District's major federal programs for the year ended June 30, 2012.
-The summary of auditor's results section of the accompanying schedule of findings identifies the District's major federal programs.
-The District's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
-Our responsibility is to opine on the District's compliance based on our audit.
+We have audited Elmwood Local School District's, Wood County, Ohio (the District), compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of Elmwood Local School District's major federal programs for the year ended June 30, 2013.
+The Summary of Audit Results in the accompanying schedule of findings identifies the District's major federal programs.

+Management's Responsibility

+The District's Management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to its federal programs.